RiescoR/POCP-VS-AAI/README.md

 Evaluation of POCP VS AAI: This is a R script to parse all the results from EzAAI and Bio-PI POCP matrix into summary tables, analyze them and create some plots.

 ## Dependencies
 The script has been evaluated in R v.4.2.2.
-It has the following dependencies:
+It has the following R dependencies:
   * dplyr
   * tidyr
   * vioplot